Aims & Scope

+The review procedure in the ERGOT journal is carried out anonymously on both sides.
 The editor of ERGOT sends copies of an author’s work to reviewers (researchers or scholars who are experts in the field) via e-mail.
 There are two reviewers for a given paper, neither of them from the same institution as the author of the reviewed paper or a member of the editorial board.
 The reviewers each return an evaluation of the work to the editor, noting potential weaknesses or problems along with suggestions for improvement.
 The reviewers‘ evaluations usually include an explicit recommendation of what to do with the manuscript or proposal, chosen from a following list: a) Accept, b) Reject, encourage revision and invite resubmission, c) Reject.
 The referees‘ comments and suggestions are eventually send to the author.
 A member of the editorial board, usually one who is most knowledgeable about the field of the manuscript, evaluates the referees‘ comments, expressing also his or her own opinion of the manuscript and considering the context of the particular issue of ERGOT, before passing a decision back to the author, usually with the referees‘ comments and suggestions.
 Reviewers remain anonymous to the authors.

 Journal ethical statement

 - Funding of any type and all research funders should be listed in all publications.